-- Take the second of two paths on the right: not the path that goes into the field but the one that goes around the edge.
+1 Take the second of two paths on the right: not the path that goes into the field but the one that goes around the edge.
 You pass a pond on your left with a fence on your right and eventually go over a stile.

-Turn left on a farm track near farm buildings and immediately go right over a stile (or through a metal gate) into a meadow.
-Cross the centre of the meadow, aiming for a fingerpost visible ahead.
+Turn left on a farm track near farm buildings and immediately go right over a stile (or through a metal gate) onto a path between wooden fences.
+Follow the path through the meadow, until it ends at the fingerpost visible ahead.
 There, go over a stile and a 2-plank bridge and turn right on a bridleway.
 Follow this bridleway through pleasant country, with meadows on your right and trees and occasional thicker woodland on your left.
 The bridleway begins to wind uphill.
-About 800m after joining this bridleway, ignore paths on the left as you pass a tennis court and a house. - You emerge on a driveway coming from Hurtwood House School, a private sixth-form college, on your left.
+About 800m after joining this bridleway, ignore paths on the left as you pass a tennis court and a house.

+2 You emerge on a driveway coming from Hurtwood House School, a private sixth-form college, on your left.
 Continue straight ahead passing a long cottage used as an arts studio.
 The drive leads out to a tarmac lane, Holmbury Road.
 Turn left uphill.
 As you go, avoid a footpath and a road junction on your right.
 The lane, now Radnor Road, curves left through woodland, passing more entrances to the school.
 1⁄2 km after the road junction, you will see on your right a little parking space, immediately before a house on your left.
 Turn right here on a narrow stony, sometimes overgrown, bridleway uphill.
 The path shortly levels a bit and curves right under the trees and, about 100m from the road, reaches a narrow crossing path.
 If you began the walk at the Holmbury Hill car park, turn left here up a bank where your walk is finished.
 Otherwise, go up a bank on your right, thus re-joining the GW, and resume the main walk at Leg 2 section 1.